lookdeceline/celinemoon.io/src/content/2019-06-25-Static-Blogging.md

 draft: false
 path: "/blog/Static_Blogging_with_Gatsby_on_Github_Pages"
 thumbnail: ../images/post1.svg
-description: "A step by step guide to setting up a personal static blog."
+description: "A step by step guide to setting up a personal static blog"
 ---

 ## Step by Step Guide